neerakara/Adaptive_batch_norm_for_segmentation/README.md

 # Adaptive Batch Normalization for MRI Segmentation

-This is a Tensorflow implementation for the experiments described in this article: "A Lifelong Learning Approach to Brain MR Segmentation Across Scanners and Protocols"
+This is an implementation for the experiments described in this article: "A Lifelong Learning Approach to Brain MR Segmentation Across Scanners and Protocols"
 (https://link.springer.com/chapter/10.1007/978-3-030-00928-1_54)

 # Requirements